 Despite lawsuits and FDA warning letters, the Mirena IUD has not yet been recalled.
 More and more women use IUDs each year, and the Mirena IUD is still a popular choice.
 In addition, most medical professionals continue to stand by IUDs as an effective form of birth control.
 However, women who experience Mirena complications may want to consult with an attorney to learn more about their legal options.

 Many women have turned to the legal system after being harmed by Mirena.
-If you think you might have been injured by your use of the IUD, you may want to have the facts of your situation reviewed by an experienced attorney.
-That way, you can understand all your options, protect your legal rights, and get back to focusing on your health and your life.
+If you think you might have been injured by your use of the IUD, you may want to discuss the facts of your situation with a legal professional.
+Get in contact with an attorney with experience with drug and medical device cases who can help you understand all your options and protect your legal rights.

 Contact a qualified product liability attorney to make sure your rights are protected.